keithpotz/keithpotz/README.md

 # Hi, I'm Keith 👋

-I’m a Computer Sciencentist, Navy veteran, and software engineer with a focus on **algorithms, systems, and user-centered application design**.
+I’m a Computer Scientist, Navy veteran, and software engineer with a focus on **algorithms, systems, and user-centered application design**.
 I’m passionate about **high-performance computing**, **cross-platform development**, and creating tools that balance **efficiency** and **real-world impact**.

 ---